gocardless/ibandit/README.md

 iban.iban                     # => "SM88X0542811101000000123456"
 ```

-Support for Greece, Malta, and The Netherlands is coming soon.
+Support for Greece and Malta is coming soon.